FOREX-Dollar firms against sterling, euro amid political uncertainties

 Markets are mostly pricing in the possibility that the U.S. central bank will hike interest rates by a quarter point to 1.00-1.25 percent at its June 13-14 policy meeting, with attention turning to clues on the timing of when the Federal Reserve intends to begin paring its $4.5 trillion balance sheet.

-The dollar slipped 0.4 percent against its Japanese counterpart to 110.85 yen, but remained solidly mired in its recent narrow range between last week's high of 112.13 and May 18's low of 110.24.
+The dollar edged down 0.1 percent against its Japanese counterpart to 111.17 yen, but remained solidly mired in its recent narrow range between last week's high of 112.13 and May 18's low of 110.24.

-"Already a rate hike is discounted in the market, so there needs to be some additional factors in order for the dollar to resume testing the upside," said Koji Fukaya, president at FPG Securities in Tokyo.

-"But there are uncertainties over the Trump administration, and if fiscal policy will expand or not, or if the economy will accelerate," he said.
-"The dollar's upside is limited, so it's testing the downside.

 (Reporting by Tokyo markets team; Editing by Shri Navaratnam)